Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

-In Section~\ref{SubsecHypotheses}, we will combine the microlocal regularity results with standard energy estimates for second order hyperbolic equations from Section~\ref{SubsecEnergy}, see e.g.\ H\"ormander \cite[Chapter~XXIII]{HormanderAnalysisPDE} or \cite[\S{2}]{HintzVasySemilinear}, and prove the existence and higher regularity of global forward solutions to linear wave equations with non-smooth coefficients under certain geometric and dynamical assumptions, in particular non-trapping.\footnote{The use of energy estimates, although they are microlocally inconvenient since they restrict the allowed range of Sobolev spaces one can work in, is necessary to guarantee the forward character of solutions and is moreover unproblematic for present purposes, since we only work in high regularity spaces and do not need estimates for adjoints on low regularity spaces.
-See also the discussion in \cite[Section~2.1]{HintzVasySemilinear}.} The idea is to start off with forward solutions in a space $\Hb^{0,r}$, $r\ll 0$, obtain higher regularity at elliptic points, propagate higher regularity (from the `past,' where the solution vanishes) using the real principal type propagation of singularities, propagate this regularity into radial points, which lie over the boundary, and propagate from there within the boundary; the non-trapping assumption guarantees that by piecing together all such microlocal regularity statements, we get a global membership in a high regularity b-Sobolev space, however still with weight $r\ll 0$.
+In \S\ref{SubsecHypotheses}, we will combine the microlocal regularity results with standard energy estimates for second order hyperbolic equations from \S\ref{SubsecEnergy}, see e.g.\ H\"ormander \cite[Chapter~XXIII]{HormanderAnalysisPDE} or \cite[\S{2}]{HintzVasySemilinear}, and prove the existence and higher regularity of global forward solutions to linear wave equations with non-smooth coefficients under certain geometric and dynamical assumptions, in particular non-trapping.
+The idea is to start off with forward solutions in a space $\Hb^{0,r}$, $r\ll 0$, obtain higher regularity at elliptic points, propagate higher regularity (from the `past,' where the solution vanishes) using the real principal type propagation of singularities, propagate this regularity into radial points, which lie over the boundary, and propagate from there within the boundary; the non-trapping assumption guarantees that by piecing together all such microlocal regularity statements, we get a global membership in a high regularity b-Sobolev space, however still with weight $r\ll 0$.
 To improve the decay of the solution, we use a contour deformation argument using the normal operator family as in \cite[\S{3}]{VasyMicroKerrdS}.

-Finally, to apply the machinery developed thus far to quasilinear wave and Klein-Gordon equations on `static' asymptotically de Sitter spaces, we check in Section~\ref{SecApp} that they fit into the framework of Section~\ref{SubsecHypotheses}, thereby proving Theorems~\ref{ThmIntroBaby} and \ref{ThmIntroFull}.
-To keep the discussion in Section~\ref{SecApp} simple, we will in fact only consider quasilinear equations on static patches of de Sitter space explicitly, but the reader should keep in mind that the arguments apply in more general settings; see Section~\ref{SecApp}, in particular Remark~\ref{RmkBoxOnBundles2}, for further details.
+Finally, to apply the machinery developed thus far to quasilinear wave and Klein-Gordon equations on `static' asymptotically de Sitter spaces, we check in \S\ref{SecApp} that they fit into the framework of \S\ref{SubsecHypotheses}, thereby proving Theorems~\ref{ThmIntroBaby} and \ref{ThmIntroFull}.
+To keep the discussion in \S\ref{SecApp} simple, we will in fact only consider quasilinear equations on static patches of de Sitter space explicitly, but the reader should keep in mind that the arguments apply in more general settings; see \S\ref{SecApp}, in particular Remark~\ref{RmkBoxOnBundles2}, for further details.